ParetoSecurity/pareto-mac/README.md

 # Automatically audit your Mac for basic security hygiene.

 The simplest security is the most important.
 80% of hacks are caused by 20% of common preventable mistakes.
+Pareto Security is a Menu Bar app that quietly runs in the background and reminds you if you forget to enable your firewall, disk encryption and similar basic security hygiene tasks.

 ![image](https://user-images.githubusercontent.com/239513/126497099-1b89a8ef-68f2-4aae-9f05-f124748685d2.png)